“The only journey is the journey within.”

 Why is it important to “find yourself?”

 If these questions go unanswered, we tend to get stuck on a loop, never able to get out of it.
-This is why it’s crucial to find yourself, to know yourself – because taking complete control of our life means finding these answers.
+This is why it’s crucial to find yourself, to know yourself – because you will no longer feel like a passenger in your life.

 You might not necessarily get all the answers.
-In fact, you shouldn’t try.
 Life is not a perfect puzzle you need to solve.
 But when you’ve found yourself, you let go of all that nagging doubt about your purpose.
 Until you know yourself, your strengths, weaknesses, desires, you’ll never come close to having meaning.

 Have you ever heard of the term self-deception?
 It’s the habit of lying to ourselves on a daily basis as a means of keeping ourselves comfortable.
-It can be as small as telling ourselves we’re going to the gym when we really have no intention to, to bigger lies about the reasons why we choose our relationships.
+It can be as small as telling ourselves we’re going to the gym when we really have no intention to, or it can be as big as deceiving ourselves into staying into a toxic relationship.

 Why do we keep doing this?